 Dr. Carly Mutterties, executive director of the Kentucky Council for the Social Studies, and University of Kentucky education professor Dr. Kathy Swan have served as educational consultants.

 Acclaimed Louisville composer Jecorey “1200” Arthur composed the theme music for the series.

 Major funding for this series was provided by the Community Foundation of Louisville, the Norton Foundation, the Snowy Owl Foundation, Eleanor Bingham Miller, Victoire and Owsley Brown III, Emily Bingham and Stephen Reily, Nina Bonnie, and Gill and Augusta Brown Holland.

 *According to the University of Richmond’s American Panorama Project, during the height of the cotton boom between 1850-1860, Kentucky exported over 37,000 enslaved people, making it the fourth highest state in terms of exporting enslaved people to the Deep South.

 You can subscribe to our podcast by following these links to Apple Podcasts (for iPhones or iPads), Google Podcasts (for Android phones and tablets), and Spotify.
-For any other podcasting services (Stitcher, Amazon Music, etc.), search for The Reckoning: Facing the Legacy of Slavery in America or paste this RSS feed in the app: https://feed.podbean.com/reckoningradio/feed.xml.
+For any other podcasting services (Stitcher, Amazon Music, etc.), search for The Reckoning: Facing the Legacy of Slavery in America or paste this RSS feed into the app: https://feed.podbean.com/reckoningradio/feed.xml.
 You can also listen to all episodes of the series on our YouTube channel.